mate-academy/jv-dao-service/checklist.md

 ## Common mistakes (jv-dao-service)

 * Run __`mvn clean package`__ after finish homework and before sending the solution.
-* Use `PreparedStatement` over `Statement`, even for a static query with no parameters in `getAll()` method.
+* Use `PreparedStatement` over `Statement`, even for a static query with no parameters in the `getAll()` method.
 It's the best practice, and it's slightly faster.
 * Use wrapper for id: `Long id` but not `long id`.
 And remember what is the difference between `==` and `equals`.
 * Remember about SQL style: use uppercase for SQL keywords in your queries.